sigma-epsilon/sigmaepsilon.solid.fourier/docs/source/theory_guide/index.rst

 .. note::
    This page is under construction.

-The theory guide provides a detailed explanation of the underlying theory and assumptions used in the library.
+The theory guide is not intended to serve as a comprehensive course on the subject.
+Instead, its primary purpose is to provide sufficient information for you to input data correctly and interpret the results.
+For those interested in further exploration, we have included references to additional literature.

 .. _sign_conventions: